Electric vehicles overtake diesel vehicles among business drivers

 © CBS

 For the first time in 2023, business drivers of passenger cars drove more kilometres in electrically powered vehicles than they did in diesel-powered vehicles (including diesel hybrids).
 The total number of kilometres travelled in all-electric vehicles was 5.6 billion, while the total for diesel-powered vehicles was 3.6 billion.
 Nearly a quarter of the total distance driven for business purposes is now covered in electric vehicles.
-Petrol-driven cars remain the favourite, however, and they are also the most popular among private individuals.
+Petrol-powered cars remain the favourite, however, and they are also the most popular among private individuals.
 This is reported by Statistics Netherlands (CBS) on the basis of new figures on the distance driven in different types of vehicles.

 All the passenger cars registered in the Netherlands drove 119.6 billion kilometres in 2023, collectively, both in the Netherlands and abroad.
 That was 4.3 percent more than in 2022, but still 1.4 percent lower than in 2019 before the coronavirus pandemic.